 A common inflammatory disorder, rheumatoid arthritis (RA) can affect your quality of life, especially if not proactively treated.
+Generally, though, the diagnostic criteria for rheumatoid arthritis include: Inflammatory arthritis in two or more large joints (shoulders, elbows, hips, knees and ankles).

 Considered a systemic condition because it can involve multiple parts of the body, RA typically begins with pain and swelling in the joints. but can also manifest itself in organs.
 It has no cure at present.
+Early rheumatoid arthritis tends to affect your smaller joints first — particularly the joints that attach your fingers to your hands and your toes to your feet.

-RA causes are unknown, but it is believed to result from a faulty immune response.
+Rheumatoid Arthritis is an autoimmune disease and its causes are unknown, but it is believed to result from a faulty immune response.
 RA can begin at any age and causes fatigue and prolonged stiffness after rest. – Centers for Disease Control and Prevention

 Medical scientists have categorized the progression of rheumatoid arthritis into three different categories.